Jmao-github/coder-bug-tracker/notes/meeting_notes.md

   - Background color differentiation: Rejected for maintaining clean, minimal aesthetic
   - Card elevation changes: Rejected in favor of simpler spacing solution

+### 2025-05-12T02:16:52.955-04:00 | Phase A - DataPipeline Implementation
+- **Decision**: Implemented Phase A data pipeline requirements for Circle → Supabase → Dashboard integration
+- **Rationale**: Created foundational structure to support automatic import of issues from Circle via n8n
+- **Alternatives Considered**:
+  - Direct API integration with Circle: Rejected as n8n provides better workflow automation capabilities
+  - Webhook-based event-driven approach: Rejected as Circle doesn't provide webhook events for all needed data
+  - Fully manual import process: Rejected in favor of automated pipeline with n8n

+**Implementation Details:**
+1. Created database schema for circle_issues table to store issues from Circle
+2. Added issue_import_logs table to track import operations and maintain data provenance
+3. Created SQL function for semantic categorization of issues based on content analysis
+4. Built Admin panel with test data management functionality:
+   - Delete all test issues (cascading to related records)
+   - Mark existing issues as test data
+5. Added Circle data sync UI for manual testing:
+   - Form to create Circle issues and convert them to bug tracker issues
+   - This simulates what n8n will do automatically
+6. Updated application to support the is_test flag for safely identifying test issues

+**Next Steps:**
+- Connect with the n8n instance once it's ready
+- Implement scheduled job to periodically import new issues
+- Add notification system for newly imported issues

 ## Version History

 ### 2025-05-09T18:50:59.938-04:00 | Initial Project Setup